-5. Simulation and Results
+5. Results and Conclusions

-The Figure 7 explains the nature of power produced from the generating source which is constant since the system can only accept the constant output because it will not make accurate decisions on the basis of varying power.
+Figure 7 explains the nature of power produced from the generating source which is constant since the system can only accept the constant output because it will not make accurate decisions on the basis of varying power.
 It also shows that it takes a very small time to for constant output being produced.
 If the source voltage magnitudes are to be varied than output will also vary in the same manner.
-Figure 8 shows the information generated by server to clients.
+Figure 8 shows that relationship data send by sever and time.
+Figure 9 shows the information generated by server to clients.